jorvis/qtask/README.md

 Or, if you want to link the task to a project when you log it:

 ```
-    qtask log "Added parsing script for latest version of tool X" to annotation
+    qtask log "Added parsing script for latest version of tool X" to Annotation
 ```

 If you're interested in actually logging time rather than just lists of work you